lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 The build file is written in a JSON format.
 The file is parsed by using the Typesafe `config library <http://github.com/typesafehub/config>`_, therefore the syntax of the file can be simplified by using the conventions of that library.
+The order of items in the configuration file is never relevant, unless explicitly mentioned in the documentation.

 The top level of the configuration file is: